-Deakin have recently deployed an online video platform called DeakinAir.
-Essentially this new service allows you to very easily browse and view video, relevant to your learning at Deakin.
+Deakin have an online video platform called DeakinAir.
+Essentially this service allows you to very easily browse and view video, relevant to your learning at Deakin.

 Although contributing and managing content is not supported on mobile devices, browsing and playback is still available.

-If you have a video assignment that you need to share with your tutor or lecturer, DeakinAir can help by offering an easy and intuitive interface by which to upload your own content, including the ability to make a quick and simple webcam recording!
-This will be compatible with multiple devices including iPhone and iPad.
+If you have a video assignment that you need to share with your tutor or lecturer, DeakinAir can help by offering an easy and intuitive interface by which to upload your own content, this will be compatible with multiple devices including iPhone and iPad.

 A number of user guides for DeakinAir are available via the links below that may guide you in your use, providing a media-rich experience for your studies.